youngker/apparmor-wiki/AppArmorDelegation.md

 }
 ```

-This form of delegation is not automatically applied when a task is executed but has to be explicitly requested by the task either via the apparmor api or by using fd passing.

-The delegated rules are not necessarily delegated as a group but define the set of things that can be delegated.
+The set of rules defined by the delegation api are not what is delegated but what could be delegated.
+The task doing the delegation is free delegate less permissions.
+The set of delegateable rules is used to dynamically restrict what a task may request via the delegation api.

+#### fd delegation

+When fd passing all delegation rules are treated as if the ```open``` qualifier was applied to the rule.
+That is to say fd delegation can only be used to pass already open object and not rules.

+#### Rule delegation

+When using the delegation api a task can specify a set of rules to delegate.
+This rules will be restricted to be a subset of the rules allowed by the delegation rules.

+??? expression in label???
 They will be used to limit what is dynamically delegated by the apparmor api (more on this below stacking limits the api rules //+api_rules//&foo ... the and can be decomposed when name is used)

-If fd passing is used the delegation is limited as if the ```open``` qualifier was used even if the rule allowing the delegation

 ### Delegation is inheritable